hcchengithub/peforth/README.rst

 You guys know how to bebug already.
 We all do.
 But when it comes to Machine Learning and Tensorflow or the likes, things are getting annoying.
 A programmable debugger is what in my mind and probably in yours too.
-One breakpoint to investigate about everything with procedures that we come out at the point depend on variant needs of emerged ideas good or bad.
+One breakpoint to investigate about everything!
+At this point, you can then test whatever you want, supported by all the power of FORTH.

 Debug commands in FORTH syntax
 ##############################